 Spotting post-inflammatory hyperpigmentation: PIH is characterized by flat discolorations.
-As opposed to scars which are raised discolorations.
+As opposed to scars which are raised or indented discolorations.
 Post-inflammatory hyperpigmentation is just a form of skin pigmentation, sort of like sun damage.

-If you’ve determined your acne breakout aftermath is PIH, let’s talk about treatments that can help fade this discoloration faster.
+If you’ve determined your acne breakout aftermath is PIH, let’s talk about tips and treatments that might help fade this discoloration faster.

 A word of caution: chemical exfoliants can be very powerful.
 The idea of “more is more” does not apply.
 Try consulting with a doctor or dermatologist before using chemical peels or exfoliants.